 How can I buy slavery-free products?

-We look forward to a future when you can easily and actively have confidence that the products and services you buy are slavery-free.
-Meanwhile, you can ask questions when you shop.
+We look forward to a future when you can have confidence that the products and services you buy are slavery-free.
+Until then, you can ask questions when you shop.
 Does your local retailer stock fairly traded products?
 Do they know how the goods you are buying were produced?
-Is there a certification scheme that has checked the production process and does it include labour standards?
+Is there a certification scheme that has checked the production process, and does it include labor standards?

-If you visiting a restaurant or staying in a hotel, you could ask if the managers directly employ the workers and if they are familiar with their terms and conditions.
-You could write to the company headquarters asking what measures the company is taking to identify, prevent and end the use of modern slavery in their business.
+If you are eating at a restaurant or staying in a hotel, you could ask if the managers directly employ the workers, and if they are familiar with their terms and conditions.
+You could write to the company headquarters asking what measures it is taking to identify, prevent and end the use of modern slavery in their business.
 You can also check out this guide from Ethical Consumer for more information.